 Next time you walk from Temple station, choose to walk along Surrey Street and you might spot this sign for the Strand Lane Roman Bath.

-Seeing the National Trust sign, it would be fair for anyone to get a bit excited by the prospect of hidden ancient baths on The City’s edge.
+Seeing the National Trust sign, it would be fair for anyone to get a bit excited by the prospect of hidden ancient baths on the edge of Westminster.

 But our story gets a little more complicated.

 If the gates are open, have a wander in…

 On a little alleyway, turn right for an information board from Westminster Council.
 At this point historic alarm bells were ringing; ‘but didn’t the Romans found the old, walled City of London?
 What’s a bath doing all the way in Westminster?

 Unless you’re incredibly lucky, you’ll probably find the door closed.
 But you can look through the misted up window to the left.

 Where you’re treated to this view.
 (Apologies for the shockingly bad photo!*)

 Well, the bath is old, but not that old.
 It was built in 1612 and is the only remaining part of a cistern that fed into Somerset House’s garden fountains.